volueinsight/volue-insight-timeseries/docs/quickstart.rst

     $ pip install -U volue_insight_timeseries

-2. Import wapi and create a :class:`~volue_insight_timeseries.session.Session` to connect to the database using your `authentication credentials`_ ::
+2. Import volue_insight_timeseries and create a :class:`~volue_insight_timeseries.session.Session` to connect to the database using your `authentication credentials`_ ::

         import volue_insight_timeseries